mmartinello/ansible-proxysql/README.md

 # Type: Str
 proxysql_percona_release: latest

-# The ProxySQL version which should be installed if not using the ProxySQL
+# The ProxySQL version which should be installed
-# repository.
 # Type: Int
-proxysql_version: 1.4.15
+proxysql_version: 2.4

 # Configuration